wenyuzhao/Sophon/README.md

 ## Design

 The current plan is:
-To make the kernel as simple as possible.
+Make the kernel as simple as possible.
 So we will likely to make a MINIX-like micro kernel.
 Then we can throw most tasks, including drivers, fs to the user space.